nedbat/dinghy/README.rst

     - An organization project URL will report on the issues and pull requests in the project.

+    - A URL to a repo will report on the issues and pull requests in the repo.

     - A URL to a repo's issues will report on the issues in the repo.

     - A URL to a repo's pull requests will report on the pull requests in the